Triumph Over Trauma II -

 Ruby continues to bring her interactive synergy through the shows she directs, produces, and performs and does so while learning to live as an artist with a traumatic brain injury (TBI) she sustained in 2007.

-Ruby’s current ventures include, TANDEMoments, an organization being built to connect TBI survivors with virtual volunteers.
+Ruby’s current venture, TANDEMoments, is an organization built to connect TBI survivors with virtual volunteers.
 Through TANDEMoments those connections will provide social interaction, support, and encouragement to facilitate personal empowerment and independence.
-She also hosts a monthly open mic variety show in Port Jervis’ Empowering Center and the monthly Milford Readers and Writers storytelling event at the Triversity Center.